oubiwann/clj-openstack/README.rst

 For the examples below, you will need to provide your own username, password, and any data returned from Rackspace Cloud services.

-To make things easier to ready, let's set up pretty-printing for the examples:
+To make things easier to read in the examples below, let's set up
+pretty-printing:

 .. code:: clojure